otyang/fireblocks-sdk-golang/README.md

 # Fireblocks SDK in Go (golang)

-This SDK provides Golang bindings for interacting with the Fireblocks API, enabling you to manage vault accounts, transactions, webhooks, and more.
-This isnt meant to be a full sdk, but a streeamlined one with only function needed at this point
+This SDK provides Golang bindings for interacting with blockchains through Fireblocks, enabling you to manage vault accounts, transactions, webhooks, and more.
+This isnt meant to be a full sdk, but a streamlined one with only function needed at this point

 ## Available Actions at this point